cp3402-students/project-2026-jcub-team2/site.md

 The map is embedded on pages using a shortcode.
 To add the map to a new page, add a **Shortcode** block and paste the map shortcode (found on the Maps settings page).

-## Media

-All images should be uploaded through **Media → Add New** or directly within the block editor.
-Ensure any new images comply with commercial-use licensing.

 ## Important Notes

 - Do not install page builder plugins — the site uses a custom theme that relies on the default block editor